Competition is growing rapidly

 This is not an actual depiction of the industry but it should paint a picture of how competition online has exploded over the last several years.
-You have likely experienced a similar trend within your niche and are looking for ways to drive down your cost per acquisition (CPA), improve repeat purchases, increase new customer orders, grow your brand awareness and positively impact a host of other KPIs.
+You have likely experienced a similar trend within your niche and are looking for ways to drive down your cost per acquisition (CPA), improve repeat purchases, increase new customer orders, grow your brand awareness, market to parents, and positively impact a host of other KPIs.

 If you’re looking to start an eCommerce business that sells these kinds of items, you should be aware of these trends.
 Understand that competition is growing each year, and take this into account prior to launching your business.

-With this in mind, how do you go about marketing your baby and kid products in today’s competitive landscape?
+With this in mind, how do you go about marketing to parents in today’s competitive landscape?
 Let’s dive in and offer some suggestions based on the brands we’ve had the opportunity to work within this space.

 Consumer audience data

-While this isn’t a marketing tip, we feel like we need to cover this, especially now that Chrome is removing third-party cookies by 2022 and Apple is limiting the types of events Facebook is able to trigger with IOS 14.
+While this isn’t a marketing tip, we feel like we need to cover this, especially because technology and social media are constantly changing.

 Since your ideal customers are likely new parents or maybe even seasoned parents who have a few kids, chances are they have grown up using the internet, cell phones, and social media, which makes digital marketing a key component of your overall business strategy.